 Women of UGA has maintained three tenets of community empowerment since it was established as Explore Programming for Women in early 2000.
 Through the years, a steering committee of volunteers has helped guide the direction of the group.
 In 2014, Women of UGA established the Women of UGA Scholarship Fund, a needs-based scholarship that will be afforded to students through the Office of Student Financial Aid.

 The Young Alumni group has been present intermittently throughout the decades.
 With a renewed strategic plan, the UGA Alumni Association is ready to channel the energy and focus of passionate young graduates to help bring quality programs to the Atlanta area.
-This group will connect and engage the largest population of UGA alumni living in Metro Atlanta.
-There are 39,043 alumni, ages 35 and under, living in Cobb, DeKalb, Fulton, Gwinnett, Henry and Spalding Counties.
+This group will connect and engage more than 23,000 alumni, ages 29 and under, living in Metro Atlanta through mentoring students, community outreach, and supporting on-campus initiatives.

 Latino Alumni is a growing community of Latino, Hispanic, and Spanish ancestry persons affiliated with the University of Georgia.
 The Latino Alumni Affinity Group was officially formed in 2021, and is interested in professional development, community service, and personal empowerment opportunities.
 Following their founding, the council established the Latino Alumni Scholarship fund in support of undergraduate students at UGA.

 Who can join an affinity group?

 All UGA alumni automatically become members of the Alumni Association upon graduation.
 Any UGA graduate whose interests are aligned with those of the UGA Alumni Association and its affinity groups may join and attend programs.
 To be considered for affinity group leadership councils, members must live in Metro Atlanta.

 Does this mean that there is more than one UGA Alumni Association?